serhanboga/homework/README.md

 ## About Project

 I used [Apache Solr](https://lucene.apache.org/solr) for weighted search.
 UI is implemented with React.
-API for UI is Asp.net core, which makes Http calls to Solr instance.
+API for UI is Asp.net core, which makes Http calls to Solr instance using [SolrNet Library](https://github.com/SolrNet/SolrNet).
 Solr and Asp.net Core runs on  docker containers (docker-compose).

 All necessary config and schema files for Solr are in "homework.webspa/Setup/solr/configs" folder.
 Config folders are copied into docker image created.

 Solr cores and data (which "homework.webspa/Setup/solr/sv_lsm_data.json") are initialized in "Startup.cs" when application starts.
 I used Polly with HttpClient.

-For weighted search i used edismax parser of Solr and all weights can be found in "Services/SolrService.cs" All entity types are listed on results area, ordered by their weights calculated by Solr.
+For weighted search i used edismax parser of Solr with qf parameters and all weights are defined in "Services/SolrService.cs".
+All entity types are listed on results area, ordered by their weights calculated by Solr.
 Search can be further improved by tweaking config and schema.xml files in Setup folder.

 ## About Solr